webix-hub/docs/data/migration.md

 Migration to latest Webix version
 =================================

-Webix 2.X -> 3.0
+Webix 2.x -> 3.0
 ----------------

 ###Strict JSON parsing

 Starting from the version 3.0 strict JSON parsing rules are applied.
 It means that Webix won't process invalid JSON data.

+###Export API
+Version 3.0 includes new export API.
+Old export functionality of datatable is deprecated and will be fully removed in version 3.2

 ###Serverside response for Uploader